YesAndNYC/yesandnyc/work.md

 title: Your Trusted Marketing Advisor
 ---

+<span class="brandsmall">Yes! and...</span> is a boutique consulting practice that helps companies define and build digital marketing capabilities.

+Our work with media companies such as The New York Times and Complex Media focuses on audience development, SEO and content distribution.

+Our work with startups such as Olapic and Hipmunk focuses on providing marketing guidance, leadership and strategy to help build the marketing engine.

+We're small, intentionally.
+Which means we can work on problems that are ill defined.
+Not everything has to fit inside a box.
+That said, here are the most common ways that we engage with clients:

+## Strategy Workshops

+Face to face workshops - where I bring research to the table and we challenge assumptions can be incredibly valuable.
+Not only as a way of moving forward but also as a way of aligning and working together to know that there's a good fit.

+## Embedded Marketing Strategy

+Ongoing work takes many forms - but the kind of work we love the most is embedded within your teams, either on-site or just plugged into your slack channel.
+This ongoing work often revolves around the core principle of helping clients define and build new marketing capabilities - whether in content marketing, SEO, audience development or helping to lead brand positioning and market research.

+## Building Marketing Teams

+Finding marketing talent is hard and we have a lot of experience finding, hiring, training and leading teams of marketing and editorial talent.
+Think of us as something like a consultative recruiter - helping to define the needs in the first place and then helping to source the right people for the role.

 As a boutique consulting practice, <span class="brandsmall">Yes! and...</span> exists to help companies define and build digital marketing capabilities.

 The modern marketing landscape moves fast and breaks things - keeping up is hard for startups who typically lack the expertise in-house to know how to invest in growth.
 It's also hard for established companies who have defined ways of doing things which typically don't work well in todays environment.